-Flying with a bike has literally been a source of anxiety for me the past few months in the build up to attending the TriLiving triathlon training camp in Lanzarote.
+Flying with a bike was literally a source of anxiety for me in the few months building up to attending the TriLiving triathlon training camp in Lanzarote.

-The decision was made for a number of reasons; firstly because I just didn’t have the energy to be sorting out a bike from the UK.
-Club La Santa, where we were staying, have great bikes for hire but the women’s bike only had very small sizes left.
+The decision to fly with my bike was made for a number of reasons; firstly because I just didn’t have the energy to be sorting out a bike in Lanzarote, from the UK.
+Club La Santa, where we were staying, have great bikes for hire but the women’s selection of bikes only had very small sizes left.

 Booking A Bike on Ryanair

 Once I decided I was taking my own bike I then had to book my bike with Ryanair.
 I had already booked my flights so needed to add on the bike as sports equipment.

 From my research, it seemed that Ryanair charge £60 each way if you book at the same time as your flight or £75 each way if you book at a later date.
 So I was prepared to pay £150 but was actually charged £120.

 For whatever reason, I had also purchased priority boarding so I could take a decent sized bag onto the plane.
 I used the Osprey Transporter Carry-On 44 as it can be worn as a backpack leaving my hands free to

 drag, sorry, pull, the bike box.
 It was the perfect fit for the overhead lockers.
 The rest of my kit for the week was then packed in with my bike so no need to pay to check in luggage.